Expression Interrupted

 Supreme Court of Appeals ruling

-On 5 July 2019, the state-run Anadolu Agency (AA) reported the judgment rendered by the 16th Criminal Chamber of the Supreme Court of Appeals.
-According to the report, the Chamber ruled in line with the judicial opinion submitted by the Office of the General Prosecutor of the Supreme Court of Appeals and overturned Yazıcı’s conviction.
+On 5 July 2019, the state-run Anadolu Agency (AA) reported on the judgment by the 16th Criminal Chamber of the Supreme Court of Appeals.
+According to the report, the Chamber ruled in line with the judicial opinion by the General Prosecutor of the Supreme Court of Appeals and overturned Yazıcı’s sentence.
 The Chamber ruled that Yazıcı should face the lesser charge of “membership in an armed terrorist organization.”

 Retrial

-The retrial of the case got underway on 8 October 2019 at the Istanbul 26th High Criminal Court.
-Yazıcı addressed the court via the judicial video-conferencing network SEGBİS from the Silivri Prison, where he is held in pre-trial detention, rejecting the accusations and demanding his acquittal and release.
-At the end of the hearing, the court decided to abide by the Supreme Court of Appeals ruling, and to keep Yazıcı in pre-trial detention.
+The retrial of the case began on 8 October 2019.
+Yazıcı addressed the court via the judicial video-conferencing network SEGBİS from the Silivri Prison, where he was held in pre-trial detention, rejecting the accusation and demanding his acquittal and release.
+The Istanbul 26th High Criminal Court ruled to abide by the Supreme Court of Appeals judgment.
+The court ruled to keep Yazıcı in pre-trial detention.

-On 31 October 2019, the prosecutor submitted their final opinion in line with the reversal decision delivered by the Supreme Court of Appeals.
-In their opinion presented in between the hearings, the prosecutor demanded that Yazıcı, Özşengül and Şimşek be sentenced for “membership in a terrorist organization,” seeking a sentence above the minimum prison term prescribed by the law.
+On 31 October 2019, the prosecutor submitted their final opinion.
+In line with the Supreme Court of Appeals' judgment, the prosecutor demanded that Yazıcı, Özşengül and Şimşek be sentenced on the charge of “membership in a terrorist organization,” seeking a sentence above the minimum prison term prescribed by the law.

-The second hearing of the retrial was held on 4 November 2019 at the Istanbul 26th High Criminal Court.
+The second hearing of the retrial was held on 4 November 2019.

-Stating that he had closed his account at Bank Asya, which was his salary account, when he left Zaman, Yazıcı said: “The prosecutor says in the same sentence that the TV commercial that allegedly contains a secret message is speculative, subliminal, and that it cannot be a coincidence.
+Stating that he had closed his salary account at Bank Asya when he left Zaman, Yazıcı said: “The prosecutor says in the same sentence that the TV commercial that allegedly contains a secret message is speculative, subliminal, and that it cannot be a coincidence.
 I am not an advertiser.
 I have never produced a commercial in my life.
 I was only included in the preview of the commercial in question just 15 minutes before it aired.
 My work is within the law.
 I have not committed any crimes.
-I demand that the court put an end to the unjust treatment I have been subjected to for the past 3 years and 3 months, ruling for my acquittal.”
+I demand that the court put an end to the unjust treatment I have been subjected to for the past 3 years and 3 months and rule for my acquittal.”

-The lawyers for Yazıcı, Ahmet Altan, Nazlı Ilıcak, Yakup Şimşek and Şükrü Tuğrul Özşengül, as well as the Presidency and the Grand National Assembly of Turkey, in their capacity as the intervening parties, appealed the judgments rendered in the retrial.
+The lawyers for Yazıcı, Ahmet Altan, Nazlı Ilıcak, Yakup Şimşek and Şükrü Tuğrul Özşengül, as well as the Presidency and the Parliament, in their capacity as the intervening parties, appealed the judgments rendered in the retrial.
 On 31 December 2019, the case file was sent to the 2nd Criminal Chamber of the Istanbul Regional Court of Justice for review.

-On 6 January 2020, the 2nd Criminal Chamber of the Istanbul Regional Court of Justice decided that all reviews in respect of the trial court’s decision following a retrial fell within the jurisdiction of the relevant chamber of the Supreme Court of Appeals until the said verdict became final as per law.
+On 6 January 2020, the 2nd Criminal Chamber of the Istanbul Regional Court of Justice decided that all reviews in respect of the trial court’s decision following a retrial fell within the jurisdiction of the relevant chamber of the Supreme Court of Appeals until the said judgment became final as per law.
 In a unanimous decision, the appellate court ruled to refer the case file to the relevant chamber of the Supreme Court of Appeals.
-Currently, the case is pending review before the Supreme Court of Appeals.

 Top